Creative Coding

 That teaches more than a generated illustration of documents flying into a vector database.

-respect means making the reader’s job easier
+the reader’s job should get easier

 The reader is already doing work.
 They are holding the argument in their head, mapping terms to concepts, and deciding whether the article is worth trusting.

 That is why I keep coming back to respect.
-AI makes visuals cheaper, but the reader’s attention did not get cheaper.
+AI made visuals cheaper, but the reader’s attention did not get cheaper.
 If anything, it got more expensive because every article now has the option to decorate itself into a fog machine.

 Use the visual when it teaches.
 Cut it when it only flatters the page.